elsadiq7/chest_xray/README.md

 | Test      | Pneumonia   | 390   | 62.50%     |
 |           | Normal      | 234   | 37.50%     |

-This summary provides a comprehensive overview of the dataset, preparing it for effective model training and evaluation.
 ----

 # Model Training and Evaluation Summary